AdobeDocs/commerce-channels.en/help/amazon-channel/creating-assigning-catalog-products.md

 - The **Product Listing Name** becomes the Catalog Listing Name
 - The **Price** and **Quantity** are imported from the Amazon Listing

-The rest of the necessary settings are determined by the [!DNL Commerce] product settings you select during creation.
+The rest of the necessary settings are determined by the [!DNL Commerce] product settings that you select during creation.

 When created and matched, the listings remove from the _[!UICONTROL New Third Party]_ tab and appear on the _[!UICONTROL Active]_ tab.